 BASW applications for Autumn 2021 are now closed.
 Applications for Autumn 2022 will become available in late January/early February 2022.
-Please visit our BASW Application Information page to get started on your application.
-We encourage prospective applicants to attend an information session and our January 26th online BASW Open House!
+Please visit our BASW Application Information page for details on our application process.
+We encourage prospective applicants to attend an information session and view the recording of our January 26th online BASW Open House.

 The School of Social Work seeks individuals who are interested in tackling complex social problems, building skills to help individuals, families and communities, and who are committed to becoming social change agents.

 The Bachelor of Arts in Social Welfare (BASW) serves as an excellent foundation for aspiring leaders, helpers, innovators, community organizers, and social service professionals, giving students skills to work with clients individually, with groups and families, or on a macro policy level.
 As a professional degree, we support students to develop skills and values that prepare them for successful careers as social workers.